 Instructions

-- place liner in slow cooker and fill with ½ cup water
+- place liner in slow cooker and fill with ½ cup water½ cup water

-- cut acorn squash in half and remove seeds.
+- cut acorn squash in half and remove seeds.1 acorn squash, cut in half, seeds removed

 - cut off pointy tip of the bottom of squash so each half and stand up without tipping over and place both halves in slow cooker

-- add ¼ cup raisins or dried cranberries to middle of each squash half
+- add ¼ cup raisins or dried cranberries to middle of each squash half½ cup dried cranberries or raisins

-- add 1 tbsp brown sugar (or substitute) to each half
+- add 1 tablespoon brown sugar (or substitute) to each half2 tablespoon brown sugar

-- place one pat (1 tbsp worth) of butter or butter substitute into each half
+- place one pat (1 tablespoon worth) of butter or butter substitute into each half2 tablespoon butter

-- if using nuts, sprinkle on top of each half
+- if using nuts, sprinkle on top of each half¼ cup crushed nuts (optional)

 - cover slow cooker and cook on low for 3 – 4 hours.